ZacJoffe/sdl-tetris/README.md

 ![](assets/tetris.gif?raw=true)

 ## About
-I've always loved Tetris and I thought re-creating it would be a great way to learn SDL2 and get more experience in C++.
-Even though there are still features I'd like to add (see the list below), I'm very happy with the results and think that it feels mostly authentic to normal Tetris.
+I've always loved Tetris and thought re-creating it would be a great way to learn SDL2 and get more experience with C++ and object oriented design.

 ## Build
 If you're on Linux, you can use `CMake` to compile the project.
-Simple type:
+Simply type:
 ```
 cmake . && make
 ```